Updated on 28/10/2022

 For a company, regardless of the sector, communicating is fundamental, since it is only through innovative communication that brand identity can be defined and, above all, that a solid and lasting relationship can be built with customers.
 Obviously, in order to do this effectively, it is necessary to take into account the transformations that the market and the target audience have undergone.

-As far as the method of consumption and purchase is concerned, as Harvard Business Review reports, 73% of consumers use more than one channel, and specifically more than three, to learn more or to purchase a product or service – and preferably from a smartphone or, in any case, from a mobile device in general (hbr.org).
+As far as the method of consumption and purchase is concerned, as indicated by the Osservatorio.net relating to the customer journey: 8 out of 10 Italians use more than one channel, and specifically more than three, to learn more or to purchase a product or service – and preferably from a smartphone or, in any case, from a mobile device in general

 As a result, corporate communication must adapt to these new trends, recognizing that there is no longer a single channel to reach the consumer, but that there are many and that they must all be used correctly.